-A play by Maureen Duffy
+A film by Tzeli Hadjidimitriou based on the play by Maureen Duffy

 The poet Sappho, in the present day, is every bit as articulate on the subject of love as she was in the 6th century BC.
 This time round she turns up in her birthplace, the remote village of Eressos on the Greek island of Lesvos .
 The coastal landscapes are as breathtaking as they were in her day, but she is reminded that the girls she once loved have gone.
 When Sappho moves to the nearby beach resort in summer she discovers scores of women ready to party and she takes full advantage.